|Home||Uniquely NZ||Travel||Howto||Pauline||Small Firms|

 The content of these pages has been almost entirely left as they were written so the majority are using the versions of HTML current at the time.
 They still display fine on all current browsers which are all remarkably backward compatible (but will throw all sorts of warningss on modern HTML validation services).

-The early pages make fascinating reading as they indicate how things have developed from the early days of the web which was officially invented by Sir Tim Berners-Lee in March 1989.
+The earliest pages make fascinating reading as they indicate how things have developed from the early days of the web which was officially invented by Sir Tim Berners-Lee in March 1989.
 They already cover 75% of the life of the web and start only a year after the first full Windows operating system, Windows 95 came out (earlier versions had just been graphic shells run from DOS).
 Compuserve and AOL dominated the online world and a good internet connection gave a tad over 3 Kbytes/sec when these pages started.

 The home page was started just before we went on holiday in February 1996, for all the wrong reasons.
 We had seen in PC Direct Magazine that CompuServe had produced a Home Page Wizard and that it gave the opportunity to register an alias for our ID instead of the 101520,547 which nobody can ever remember.
 We therefore put together, in a few hours, a single page saying who we were, that it would be developed when we learnt more, added our Email address and went on holiday.
 Technology pull with little thought to the potential user!